 The voxel size could impact the overall performance in more general way than only to wrong reflectance.
 The very preliminary tests (with less accurate boundaries and other imperfections) however did not show large dependence on the voxel size, at least for reasonable voxel sizes, in the range of 3-12 nm.
-However, this could be still studied with the present setup.
+Also, scaling the present model twice (using 5 nm instead of 10 nm voxel spacing and doubling all voxel distances), leads to the diffraction order maximum of 0.142, which is almost negligible increase.
+However, this could be still studied more in detail.